Welcome to the T206 Society

 In passing, there comes new life.
 With a great rookie class comes a great class of rookie cards: The “Big Train” Walter Johnson, Frank “Home Run” Baker, Rube Marquard, Tris Speaker, Zack Wheat.
 All legends in the making.

 The stories are truly incredible.
 The stories behind some of the cards might be more incredible.
 Honus Wagner, Hall of Fame shortstop for the Pittsburg Pirates (there was no “h” in Pittsburgh at the time these cards were being printed), was a great player and would be a World Champion in 1909.
 However, he is more famous today for his role in the T206 set than he is for being a dominating force for so many years.
 Though Wagner was an avid tobacco chewer, he despised cigarettes and did not want children to buy them in order to get his picture (children buying packs of cigarettes for these cards would become epidemic and would be a contributing factor in the ATC disbanding in 1911).
 Wagner insisted his card be pulled from production at once.
-Over the course of four major wars and 102 years, very few have survived.
+Over the course of several major wars and 102 years and counting, very few have survived.
 One example which is truly striking and of course famous, would be the PSA 8 graded Wagner, which was once owned by the Bambino of Hockey, Wayne Gretzky.
 This particular Wagner has had an interesting transaction history on its journey to the cards current owner, who paid $2.8 million dollars for the piece via auction.
 Every Wagner has a special story, and it is truly done sweet justice with its designation as “The Holy Grail” of Baseball Card Collecting.

 There are other freak rarities which will sell for a major premium as well.
 A common player by the name of Sherry Magee, whose portrait card can be found relatively cost effective and at leisure, had roughly several hundred or so printed wherein his name reads “MAGIE” instead of “MAGEE”.
 And with that small difference, this “common” player, who batted a very respectable .291 for his career, goes from being a $45+ card, to $10,000-$15,000 for low-mid grade examples.
 If that is not a laugher, try this one: Joe Doyle, from the New York Highlanders of the American League, is amongst the most valuable cards in the entire T206 set, trailing only Honus Wagner…. on one tiny condition: You are one of literally a handful of known individuals who own the variation which reads “National League” as opposed to being left blank where the league is typically noted.
 This card has sold in excess of $300,000+ at auction.
 We cannot forget Mr. Eddie Plank, the gold standard of lefty pitchers in his day, followed by the likes of “Dizzy” Dean, Warren Spahn, Sandy Koufax, Steve Carlton, and Tom Glavine.
 It is yet another unsolved mystery of the T206 set in regards to the rarity of the Plank card.
 There are very few examples available and they are always in VERY high demand, typically selling anywhere from $25,000-$300,000+ depending on condition, as well as the advertising back.

 Some of you reading this may think these monetary figures are outrageous and border on insanity.
 Some people wake up at 4:00 AM everyday and play the stock markets.
 Others who are more brave make their way to their local Casino to play a different brand of cards.
 Then there are card collectors.
 It is a true passion for some, and even borders on obsession for others.
-The T206 issue truly lives up to its rather affectionate nickname of “The MONSTER”, an extraordinarily appropriate title given by the great T206 pioneer, William Heitman.
+The T206 issue truly lives up to its rather affectionate nickname of “The MONSTER”, an extraordinarily appropriate title given by the great T206 pioneer, the Father of the Monster, William Heitman.

 These cards not only hold great monetary value, they are true works of art.
 From the facial details to the use of color to make the perfect sunset, or that very obscure stadium in the background, if the T206 series can be summed up as one particular thing, it would be true artistic beauty.
 During the printing process, the colors were laid down onto the card in a particular order, with the brown ink used to note the player name, team, city, and league, as well as the name printed across the jersey of the player.
 Upon close inspection, it almost appears as if the name was written with a fine tipped paint brush and a very steady hand.